thought-driven/isc-components-reference/README.md

 </div>
 ```

+- The **data-margins** div is optional.
+If removed, margins will be 0px.
 - The **data-flip** div controls the order of the centered embed.
   A _false_ sets the text content first, and the embed second; _true_ flips the order.